TheOldUnas/Bacon-Lollipop-Boot/README.md

 Build Instructions:
++ run "./createfolders.sh" to create empty folders required for building
 +  cd to the ramdisk folder
 +  run "find . | cpio -o -H newc | gzip > ../ramdisk" in terminal"
 +  then cd ..